High-Yield Savings Accounts

 It helps to shop for the latest bargains or incentives when opening a high-yield savings account.
 For example, new customers are sometimes given a much higher rate if they agree to certain terms and conditions.

-In 2019, online banks and other financial businesses entering the high-yield savings marketplace regularly offered rates exceeding two percent APY.
-These past rates were much lower than current rates, as the Federal Reserve cut interest rate benchmarks during the COVID-19 pandemic.
-By late 2021, the high-yield savings account rates hovered from 0.35 percent to 0.6 percent.
+In 2022, online banks and other financial businesses entering the high-yield savings marketplace regular offer rates exceeding two percent APY.
+These rates have been boosted consistently throughout the year as the Federal Reserve issued multiple interest rate hikes to combat rising inflation.

 10 Cited Research Articles